malwarekid/PWSH-Env-Enc/README.md

 6. The encoded PowerShell command will be displayed, and if chosen, saved to a file named `encoded.ps1`.

+7. Run in the PS console like that: `powershell.exe -NoP -Ep Bypass -W h -File .\encoded.ps1`

 ## Requirements

 - Python 3.x